-- For the period from 2013 to 2015, 13 percent of all studied lakes and streams were shown to still receive levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
-This is a 60 percent improvement over the period from 2000 to 2002 when 34 percent of all studied lakes and streams exceeded their calculated critical load.
+- For the period from 2014 to 2016, 9 percent of all studied lakes and streams still received levels of combined total sulfur and nitrogen deposition exceeding their calculated critical load.
+This is a 77 percent improvement over the period from 2000 to 2002 when 34 percent of all studied lakes and streams exceeded their calculated critical load.

-- Based on this analysis, current sulfur and nitrogen deposition loadings in 2015 still exceed levels required for recovery of some lakes and streams, indicating that additional emission reductions would be necessary for some acid-sensitive aquatic ecosystems along the Appalachian Mountains to recover and be protected from acid deposition.
+- Based on this analysis, current sulfur and nitrogen deposition loadings in 2016 still exceed levels required for recovery of some lakes and streams, indicating that some additional emission reductions are necessary for some acid-sensitive aquatic ecosystems along the Appalachian Mountains to recover and be protected from acid deposition.

 Analysis and Background Information